NoroffFEU/edu-gate-oct24ft/qa-docs/code-standards.md

 - `test/<purpose>` - for `tests`
 - `release/<version>` - for `preparing a release`

----

 ## Recommended VS Code Plugins
 - `Prettier`: for consistent code formatting
-- `Tailwind CSS IntelliSense` – for autocomplete + class hints
+- `Live Server`: to auto-refresh your browser on file save
-- `GitHub Pull Requests` – to manage PRs inside VS Code
+- `GitHub Pull Requests`: to manage PRs inside VS Code